 A quick scan of the Geocachingapp’s massive user-generated maps reveals quite a few hidden treasures along the aforementioned Heartland State Trail stretch that passes through Northwest Minnesota.
-There are also stops along the nearby Paul Bunyan State Trail, several different waterways and even Walker itself.
+There are also geocaching stops along the nearby Paul Bunyan State Trail, several different waterways and even Walker itself.

-Trapper’s Landing Lodge prides itself on having a private marina with a marquee restaurant that's one of Leech Lake’s only shoreside food options.
+Trapper’s Landing Lodge prides itself on having a private marina with a marquee restaurant (The Merit) that's one of Leech Lake’s only shoreside food options.
 Ring in the fishing season with brisket nachos, duck poutine, walleye chowder and a round (or two!) of robust cocktails.

 There’s nothing quite like Green Scene's multi-purpose space in Northeast Minnesota.
 The restaurant side of things shines with wood-fired pizzas and freshly made sandwiches, salads and soups, along with a full bar menu and creative, spirit-free cocktails like an herbal blend of Seedlip Garden 108, cucumber, mint, lemon, orange bitters and Topo Chico.
-Anyone who's in a hurry and looking for a proper shore lunch or elevated picnic essentials should also be able to find everything they need at Green Scene’s market/deli, not to mention what may be the world’s first wild rice crispy bar.
+Anyone who's in a hurry and looking for a proper shore lunch or elevated picnic essentials should also be able to find everything they need at Green Scene’s market/deli, along with what may be the world’s first wild rice crispy bar.